Cerebral cortex

 The cerebral cortex, also known as the cerebral mantle, is the outer layer of neural tissue of the cerebrum of the brain in humans and other mammals.
-The cerebral cortex mostly consists of the six-layered neocortex, with just 10% consisting of allocortex.
-It is separated into two cortices, by the longitudinal fissure that divides the cerebrum into the left and right cerebral hemispheres.
-The two hemispheres are joined beneath the cortex by the corpus callosum.
-The cerebral cortex is the largest site of neural integration in the central nervous system.
-It plays a key role in attention, perception, awareness, thought, memory, language, and consciousness.
-The cerebral cortex is part of the brain responsible for cognition.
+It is the largest site of neural integration in the central nervous system, and plays a key role in attention, perception, awareness, thought, memory, language, and consciousness.

+The six-layered neocortex makes up approximately 90% of the cortex, with the allocortex making up the remainder.
+The cortex is divided into left and right parts by the longitudinal fissure, which separates the two cerebral hemispheres that are joined beneath the cortex by the corpus callosum and other commissural fibers.
 In most mammals, apart from small mammals that have small brains, the cerebral cortex is folded, providing a greater surface area in the confined volume of the cranium.
 Apart from minimising brain and cranial volume, cortical folding is crucial for the brain circuitry and its functional organisation.
-In mammals with small brains there is no folding and the cortex is smooth.
+In mammals with small brains, there is no folding and the cortex is smooth.